rtk-rnjn/Parrot/.github/instructions/discord.ext.tasks.md

 @commands.hybrid_command()
 @app_commands.describe(
-    member='The member to ban',
+    member="The member to ban",
-    reason='The reason for the ban',
+    reason="The reason for the ban",
-    days='The number of days worth of messages to delete', ) async def ban(ctx, *, flags: BanFlags):
+    days="The number of days worth of messages to delete", ) async def ban(ctx, *, flags: BanFlags): ...
-    ...
 ```

 --------------------------------